Desert-sabaku/Notify-bot/README.md

 # Syodosima

-Syodosima gem is a tool to notify Discord of appointments on a given Google Calendar.
+Syodosima gem is a tool to notify Discord of appointments on a given Google Calendar and its CLI wrapper.

 ## Installation